-REPORT OF THE BOARD AUDIT COMMITTEE FOR THE YEAR ENDED DECEMBER 31, 2022
+REPORT OF THE BOARD AUDIT COMMITTEE

-The Board Audit Committee comprises of Five (5) non-executive directors, out of which three (3) are independent directors.
-The Chairman of the Committee is an independent director.
-All independent directors meet the criteria of independence as laid down under the Code of Corporate Governance for Insurers, 2016 (the code).
-The Head of Internal Audit, who is also a Secretary of the Committee, attends Audit Committee meetings.
-The Chief Executive Officer (CEO), Chief Operating Officer (COO) and Chief Financial Officer (CFO) attends Audit Committee meetings by invitation.
+The Board Audit Committee comprises of three (3) directors.
+The Chairman of the Committee is an independent director, whereas the other two members are non-executive directors.
+The independent director meets the criteria of independence as laid down under the Code of Corporate Governance for Insurers, 2016 (the code).